 What are callbacks?

 A callback means that the director would like to see an actor again, perhaps to hear them read from the script or see them next to another actor.
-A callback does not guarantee you a part in the show, nor does it mean you won’t be cast.
+Receiving a callback does not guarantee you a part in the show, and not receiving one doesn’t necessarily mean you won’t be cast.
 Sometimes a role is cast from the initial audition.
 If you need to prepare anything for a callback, the director or stage manager of the show you’re auditioning for will let you know.

 How will I know if I’m cast?

 About one day after callbacks, the director will email a cast list out to everyone who auditioned.
 It may take several days before the cast has been solidified, so it is important to be patient during this time.

 I wasn’t offered a role, or I didn’t get the part I wanted.
 Now what?